Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 ## Equipment Needed
-X before item indicates it is not currently in the kit and needs sourcing Morse Code
+X before item indicates it is not currently in the kit and needs sourcing

+Morse Code
-- Morse code clicker with buzzer and LED
+- Morse code clicker with buzzer and LED (need to keep horizontal for buzzer to work)
 - Laminated morse code chart

 Semaphore
-- 4 Paper Semaphore Flags on wooden sticks(2 per transmitter)
+- 4 Paper Semaphore Flags on wooden sticks (2 per transmitter)
 - Laminated Semaphore Sheet

 Paper Telephones and Envelopes